-- Roy Scranton's stories, essays, and reviews have been published in Rolling Stone, Boston Review, the New York Times, Contemporary Literature, The Appendix, LIT, Theory & Event, and elsewhere.
+- Roy Scranton's journalism, essays, and reviews have been published in Rolling Stone,, the New York Times, Boston Review, Los Angeles Review of Books, Contemporary Literature, The Appendix, and elsewhere.
 He is one of the editors of Fire and Forget: Short Stories from the Long War (Da Capo, 2013).
-His book Learning How to Die in the Anthropocene is forthcoming from City Lights in 2015.
+His book Learning to Die in the Anthropocene is forthcoming from City Lights in the fall of 2015.

 14 August 2008